1.5.2

 A repository of state archival, documentary, photographic, archaeological, and museum collections, and a center for research.

-Archives of Mississippi-related resources including government records, historic papers, documents, photographs, maps, and audiovisual media.
+The Mississippi Department of Archives & History holds Mississippi-related resources including government records, historic papers, documents, photographs, maps, and audiovisual media.

 The official repository for state records of permanent and historical value.

-Established in 1865, one of the oldest institutions of its kind in the West, this collections of artifacts, photographs, and documents.
+Established in 1865, one of the oldest institutions of its kind in the West.
 In 1969, it became the official state Archives and the repository for state agency records of permanent value.

 Home of current state records, such as election records.
-Records of historical Nebraska are located at: Nebraska State Historical Archives
+Historical records of Nebraska are located at: Nebraska State Historical Archives

 The Nevada State Archives preserves and provides access to records that document the history of Nevada's government dating back to 1851.
 The Archives' holdings include more than 19,000 cubic feet of territorial and state government records and over 14,000 images of Nevada peoples and places.